aklump/live_dev_porter/documentation/source/README.md

 3. Now use `ldp` from anywhere within your project, instead of `./vendor/bin/ldp` from the root.
 4. Don't worry if you have more than one project using _Live Dev Porter_ because this alias will work for multiple projects as long as they use the same version, and usually even if the versions differ.

+## Quick Start Remote

+1. Deploy your code to your remote server.
+2. On the remote server type `./vendor/bin/ldp config -l`
 ## Installation

 The installation script above will generate the following structure where `.` is your repository root.